en

 Bring proof of your achievements

 Any sales professional who's interviewed will wax lyrical about their career achievements.
 But not everyone will take evidence of this to the job interview.
-"While you should be careful not to bring information that is confidential to your current or previous employers (as this implies carelessness), you could bring sales rankings, references or payslips if applicable," advises Viktorien.
+"While you should be careful not to bring information that is confidential to your current or previous employers (as this implies carelessness), you could bring sales rankings, references or payslips if applicable," advises Stephanie.
 "You can also mention your network during the interview and indicate the types of clients you are in close contact with.
 This shows your ability to build long-term relationships with (potential) business partners."

 Keep a list of questions at hand

-Viktorien: "When the interview comes to an end and you are asked if you have any questions, don't just say 'no'.
+Stephanie: "When the interview comes to an end and you are asked if you have any questions, don't just say 'no'.
 Thoughtful questions indicate two things to the interviewer: your interest in the company and the position and your ability to listen to what you were told during the interview.
 After all, they don't want to hire a salesperson who only talks about the product they are selling and doesn't listen to what they're being told."

 To avoid getting stuck, it is wise to carry a list of questions that you can pull out on request.
 Some examples include: